bevyengine/bevy-website/release-content/0.16/release-notes/16372_Add_Immutable_Component_Support.md

 Because hooks and observers can modify the [`World`] in arbitrary ways, we can combine them with immutable components to uphold critical, complex invariants.
-While this obviously slower than a simple mutation operation, it's *much* harder to mess up.
+While obviously slower than a simple mutation operation, it's *much* harder to mess up.

 Let's see how it's done: